billster45/ScienceCritAI/README.md

 ---

 ### [A Meta-Review of Artificial Intelligence in Higher Education: Trends, Gaps, and Future Directions](https://billster45.github.io/ScienceCritAI/AI_in_education_summary_20240929_134429.html)
-**Why read this:** This meta-review provides a comprehensive overview of the current state of Artificial Intelligence in Higher Education, highlighting key trends and significant gaps in the research.
-It emphasizes the need for more rigorous methodologies and ethical considerations, making it a crucial read for educators and policymakers interested in the future of AI applications in educational settings.
+**Why read this:** This meta-review provides a comprehensive overview of the current landscape of Artificial Intelligence in Higher Education, highlighting key trends and significant research gaps.
+It emphasizes the need for more rigorous methodologies and ethical considerations in AIEd studies, making it a crucial read for educators and policymakers interested in the future of AI applications in educational settings.

 **Date:** 2024-09-29